 If the veteran’s statements meet these three requirements, then the VA must accept the statement.

 Let’s look at each requirement a little closer:

 - Statements must be satisfactory – The U.S. Court of Appeals for Veterans Claims (CAVC) defines satisfactory as “credible, plausible, or capable of being believed.”
 In other words, the veteran’s statement must be reasonable, and it must be possible that the events described in the statement happened.

 - Statements must be consistent with conditions of service – Here, the VA must give the veteran the benefit of the doubt if the evidence showing the statement is consistent with conditions of service is at least equal to any evidence that the statement is not consistent.
 So, as long as the unfavorable evidence does not outweigh the veteran’s evidence, the veteran will meet requirement #2.

 - Clear and convincing evidence that shows the disability or event did not occur in-service: This is a very high standard of proof for the VA to meet.
 If the veteran meets requirement #1 and #2 above, the VA must accept the statement and the veteran doesn’t need to worry about requirement #3.

 After a veteran proves combat status, the special service connection rule applies.
 A combat veteran does not have to prove that an in-service event occurred.
 However, they still have to prove the other two requirements for service connection (current disability and a nexus).
-An example of how proving combat status helps a veteran’s claim would be when a veteran with a PTSD claim needs to prove that a stressor occurred.
+An example of how proving combat status helps a veteran’s claim would be when a veteran with a post-traumatic stress disorder (PTSD) claim needs to prove that a stressor occurred.
 If a veteran can show they were engaged in combat and also that his evidence meets the three requirements discussed above, he will be able to more easily establish that an in-service stressor event occurred.